 Susan is a Visiting Lecturer on the MA in journalism at Westminster where she is course leader on the travel writing module.
 She also lectures at City University and at the City Lit.
 She has two daughters and lives in London.

 Susan holds a certificate in 'Leaders as Coaches', a City & Guilds 7407 teaching certificate and is a member of the Institute for Learning and Women in Journalism (WiJ_UK).
+She is currently studying art therapy and for an ILM Leadership, Coaching and Mentoring for Managers certificate level 5.

 Tel: +44 (0)207 794 0288 (m) +44 (0)7905888835